 - Filed with the Secretary of State.
-Please note, however, that the reports filed by an exploratory committee must be filed in electronic form through the official website of the Secretary of State. - Filed no later than thirty (30) days before preferential primary elections, general elections, and special elections covering the period ending thirty-five (35) days before the elections. - Filed no later than seven (7) days before preferential primary elections, runoff elections, general elections, and special elections covering the period ending ten (10) days before the elections. - Final reports filed no later than thirty (30) days after the end of the month in which the last election is held at which the candidate seeks nomination or election. - Reports to be maintained by the committee for a period of four (4) years.
+Please note, however, that the reports filed by an exploratory committee must be filed in electronic form through the official website of the Secretary of State. - No later than fifteen (15) days following the month in which the five hundred dollar (\$500) threshold required under this section is met, the first financial report shall be filed. - Each subsequent report shall be filed no later than fifteen (15) days after the end of each month until the election is held.
+For any month in which certain days of that month are included in a preelection financial report, no monthly report for that month shall be due, but those days of that month shall be carried forward and included in the final 12 financial report.
+Filed no later than seven (7) days before preferential primary elections, runoff elections, general elections, and special elections covering the period ending ten (10) days before the elections.

+- Final reports filed no later than thirty (30) days after the end of the month in which the last election is held at which the candidate seeks nomination or election. - Reports to be maintained by the committee for a period of four (4) years.